Hundreds of women contacted after breast screening error

 “This issue came to light following a due diligence review of the breast screening system in Scotland which was undertaken after a significant incident with England’s breast screening programme earlier this year.
 I have been clear that we must learn from this and act to minimise the risk of similar incidents in future.”

+Scottish LibDem health spokesperson Alex Cole-Hamilton said: "This is a horrifying lapse of process.
+It will be an anxious time for the women who are now discovering they have missed out on key screenings.

+“The Scottish Government must remedy this at speed and ensure that no other women ever face the potentially devastating consequences of such a blunder again."

-The review was carried out by the Scottish Clinical Taskforce after previous Health Secretary, Shona Robison, asked for further due diligence checks.
+The review was carried out by the Scottish Clinical Taskforce after Ms Robison asked for further due diligence checks.

 The government said work to address issues with the automatic invitation system was being done immediately and in the meantime all breast screening centres in Scotland were manually checking to pick up any women who may miss invitations due to this system issue.